-We serve as the external evaluator for the Child Care Health and Safety Pilot Initiative, a project led by the Center for Inclusive Child Care at Concordia University.
+We serve as the external evaluator for the Child Care Health and Safety Pilot Initiative, a project led by the Center for Inclusive Child Care.

-We serve as the external evaluator for the Infant Toddler Specialist Network, an initiative led by the Center for Inclusive Child Care at Concordia University.
+We serve as the external evaluator for the Infant Toddler Specialist Network, an initiative led by the Center for Inclusive Child Care.